1893–94 Football Tournament

 The 1893–94 Football Tournament was the 5th staging of The Football Tournament.
+It was contested by 5 teams.
 In case of a tie, extra-time was played, but unlike the previous seasons in the league, matches that ended in a draw after extra time were not replayed.
-The match between Akademisk Boldklub and Kjøbenhavns Boldklub in the spring of 1894, which ended in a 3-3 draw after extended playing time, thus became the first draw in the history of the Football Tournament that was not replayed.
+The match between Akademisk Boldklub and Kjøbenhavns Boldklub in the spring of 1894, which ended in a 3–3 draw after extended playing time, thus became the first draw in the history of the Football Tournament that was not replayed.

-Overview

-It was contested by 5 teams, and Akademisk Boldklub won the championship for the third time in a row.
-And at the time, winning a championship for three years in a row meant gaining the legitimate property of the cup, thus Boldklub gained the right to keep the trophy.
+Akademisk Boldklub won the championship for the third consecutive season.
+At the time, winning three consecutive championships entitled the holder to the legitimate property of the cup, thus Boldklub gained the right to keep the trophy.